Arthur236/movie-finder/README.md

 # Movie Finder

-This is a simple React application for searching movies.
+This is a simple React and Flux application for searching movies.